-As chair of the EAC, Tanzania is keen to maintain superb relations in the context of good neighourliness, friendship and cooperation with all the EAC countries like it has just done with Rwanda.
+Tanzania is keen to maintain superb relations in the context of good neighourliness, friendship and cooperation with all the EAC countries like it has recently done with Rwanda.
 In respect of South Sudan, for example, Tanzania has provided training and capacity building to the ministry of finance staff, particularly on fiscal policy and taxation.

 President Kagame’s tight but, nevertheless, encouraging two-day official visit mirrored the optimism that swelled with the Tanzania-Rwanda bilateral ties recently.
 As the past frosty diplomatic relations saw analysts worry over the EAC bloc, the development bears testimony to the two EAC countries’ flair and determination to appropriately deal with their differences.

 Indeed, with the shifting diplomatic landscape and with President Magufuli steering the wheel of diplomacy in Tanzania, the EAC bloc can expect to take advantage of the camaraderie between the leaders.